 The repository should be able to provide public access to the records and be open to the public on a regular basis.
 The facility should meet required building codes for public use.
 The facility should be able to accommodate the needs of patrons and provide security for the records.
 Patrons should have access to microfilm readers, printers, and copiers.
 Internet access is desirable.

 The staff is to be trained to help and assist the public in the use of the materials in the repository.
-Staff should be available to attend training, conferences and consultations provided by the State Archives and the Division of State History.
+Staff should be available to attend training, conferences and consultations provided by the State Archives.

 Use the Records Storage Facility Evaluation Form to determine the adequacy of the records storage area.